craftcms/docs/docs/cloud/faq.md

 As part of the [shared responsibility model](security.md), we would not disable those purposefully.

-If you want to pentest your application, you can do that locally or on a separate, non-Craft Cloud installation.
+If you want to pentest your application outside of that context, you can do so locally or on a separate, non-Craft Cloud installation.

 ## Billing + Legal